-Impairment of an investment exists if a decline in the estimated fair value is below the amortized cost of the security.
-Management regularly monitors and evaluates the difference between the cost and estimated fair value of fixed maturity investments and other invested assets.
-For investments with a fair value below cost, the process includes evaluating: (1) the length of time and the extent to which the estimated fair value has been less than amortized cost for fixed maturity securities, or cost for equity securities, (2) the financial condition, near-term and long-term prospects for the issuer, including relevant industry conditions and trends, and implications of rating agency actions, (3) the Company's intent to sell or the likelihood of a required sale prior to recovery, (4) the recoverability of principal and interest for fixed maturity securities, or cost for equity securities, and (5) other factors, as applicable.
-This process is not exact and further requires consideration of risks such as credit and interest rate risks.
-Consequently, if an investment's cost exceeds its estimated fair value solely due to changes in interest rates, other-than temporary impairment may not be appropriate.
+An investment is considered to be impaired when the estimated fair value is below the amortized cost of the security and it is more likely than not the Company will have to sell the fixed-maturity security before the recovery of its amortized cost basis.
+Management regularly monitors and evaluates the difference between the amortized cost and estimated fair value of fixed-maturity investments and other invested assets.
+For fixed-maturity securities with a fair value below amortized cost, the process includes evaluating:

+(1) the extent to which the estimated fair value has been less than amortized cost, (2) the financial condition, near-term and long-term prospects for the issuer, including relevant industry conditions and trends, and implications of rating agency actions, (3) the Company's intent to sell or the likelihood of a required sale prior to recovery, (4) the recoverability of principal and interest, and (5) other factors, as applicable.
+This process is not exact and requires further consideration of risks such as credit and interest rate risks.
+Consequently, if an investment's cost exceeds its estimated fair value solely due to changes in interest rates, an allowance for credit losses is not recorded.

-Due to the subjective nature of our analysis, along with the judgment that must be applied in the analysis, it is possible that we could reach a different conclusion whether or not to impair a security if we had access to additional information about the investee.
-Additionally, it is possible that the investee's ability to meet future contractual obligations may be different than what we determined during its analysis, which may lead to a different impairment conclusion in future periods.
+Because of the subjective nature of the Company's analysis and the judgment that must be applied in it, the Company could reach a different conclusion about whether to impair a security if it had access to additional information about the investee.
+Additionally, it is possible that the investee's ability to meet future contractual obligations may be different than what the Company determined during its analysis, which may lead to a different impairment conclusion in future periods.